vegidio-docker/nginx/README.md

 ```

 After you enter the command above - if everything goes well - the certificate will be generated and saved in the folder `/etc/letsencrypt/live/domain.tld`.

-4. Remove the previous server block (step # 1) and create a new one following the same pattern of [sb.after.conf](https://github.com/vegidio/docker-nginx/blob/master/sb.after.conf).
-Again, remember to replace the **domain.tld** in the file for your real domain.

-5. Restart the server.

 ### Certificate renewal